 5 Benefits of a Simple Christmas Cookie Exchange

 - Reasonable quantities.
-Making a single batch of 5 dozen cookies is doable, even with a busy schedule.
-And 5 dozen cookies limits the amount of temptation at home, too (even though I’ve already eaten 15 cookies since yesterday).
+Making a single batch of 5 dozen Christmas cookies is doable, even with a busy schedule.
+And five dozen cookies limits the amount of temptation at home, too.

 - Off-site location.
-Meeting at a restaurant means no one has to clean the house.
+If you meet at a restaurant or cafe, no one has to clean the house.

-- Planning ahead.
-The girls get the date on the calendar at least two months in advance so everyone can be there.
+- Plenty of Advance Notice.
+The girls in my group get the date on the calendar at least two months in advance so everyone can be there.

 - Festive annual event.
 It’s important to make time for friends, and this gathering insures that we all get to see each other during the busy holiday season.